surma/surma.dev/content/things/range-requests.md

 socialmediaimage: "social.jpg"
 ---

-Range requests allow a `<video>` tag seek through a video file.
-Adding support to your dev server is a fun challenge and shows the composable design of WHATWG Streams.
+Range requests allow a `<video>` tag to seek through a video file.
+Adding support to your dev server is a fun challenge and taught me some interesting things about WHATWG Streams.

 <!-- more -->

-I working on my backup server and, among other things, I want to use [Perkeep] as one of my main data stores.
-I am going to write about my backup server and Perkeep some other time, but for now, it’s enough to know that Perkeep is a file storage system (kinda) and that their default web UI is somewhat slow.
-Of course, this caused me to look into writing something myself, which in turn caused me to look into their APIs.
+I’m working on my backup server and, among other things, I want to use [Perkeep] as one of my main data stores.
+I am going to write about my backup server and Perkeep some other time, but for now it’s enough to know that Perkeep is a file storage system (kinda) and that their default web UI is somewhat clunky.
+This made me wanto write something myself.
+I looked up what APIs the servers expose and how the frontend I am going to build can consume the files stored in Perkeep.

 ## Perkeep

-[Perkeep] stores data (like a file) as a series of chunks (called blobs).
-Each blob is content-addressable, meaning that each blob is identified via its SHA224 hash.
+[Perkeep] stores data (like a file) as a series of chunks called blobs.
+Each blob is content-addressable, meaning that each blob is identified by its SHA224 hash.
 And _everything_ is a blob.
-If, upon upload, the server can parse the blob’s content as JSON and finds a `camliVersion` and a `camliType` property on that JSON object, some special functionality will get invoked.
-For example, if you upload a file, the CLI will break the file into chunks, upload each chunk, and then upload a <a name="blobdef">blob</a> that looks something like this:
+Most data will be opaque binary data.
+But if upon upload the server can parse the blob’s content as JSON and finds a `camliVersion` and a `camliType` property on that JSON object, some type-specific code will run.
+For example, if you upload a file, the CLI will break the file into chunks, upload each chunk, and then upload another <a name="blobdef">blob</a> that ties all these chunks together.
+That blob looks something like this:

 ```json
 {